 We do this by:

-- Using isometric exercises often decreases the perceived threat.
+- Providing isometric exercises to decrease the perceived threat.